top of page

 Even more than that, having boundaries demonstrates how much you care about others around you.
 You value your relationships so highly you’re willing to set boundaries to maintain them in a healthy way and preserve them far into the future.

 The irony of this isn’t lost on me.
 Yes, one of the chief misconceptions about boundaries is that they selfishly prioritize your needs and wants over others.
-But nothing could be further from the truth.
+Nothing could be further from the truth.

 There’s nothing greedy about self-love.
-When we accept that, everything changes.
+When you accept that, everything changes.

 bottom of page